Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 - Following industry publications covering the latest software and strategies for common issues

-Demonstrating problem-solving on your resume
+- Demonstrating problem-solving on your resume

-Some examples of strong problem-solving statements include:
+Examples of strong problem-solving statements include:

-Demonstrating problem-solving is important no matter what position you're applying for.
-In customer service, you problem-solve every time you deal with a difficult customer.
-As an accountant, you're problem-solving ways to cut costs and boost revenue.
-Contractors solve issues that arise when a client's requests seem unattainable for the given construction space.
-You're always problem-solving.
-Make sure potential employers can see that you're good at it.
+Demonstrating problem-solving is important no matter the position for which you're applying.
+You problem-solve every time you deal with a demanding customer in customer service.
+If you are an accountant, you problem-solve ways to cut costs and boost revenue.
+Contractors solve issues when a client's requests seem unattainable for the given construction space or budget.

 More information about skills for your resume: